- Linux: git and make

 There are several ways of installing Node.js on your machine.

 One of the most convenient and easy is by using Node Version Manager (nvm).
-However, our setup script installs
+Our setup script installs

 nvm is already installed,